anchieta-oliveira/pyMEP/README.md

 ![Figure 1](https://github.com/anchieta-oliveira/pyMEP/blob/main/gallery/fig_8Y3C.png)
-Figure 1: Molecular Electrostatic Potential (MEP) map of di-nucleosome (closed form) protein alone and DNA protein (PDB ID: 8Y3C).
+Figure 1: Molecular Electrostatic Potential (MEP) map of di-nucleosome (closed form) protein alone (20,416 atoms and 10,289,600 grid points) and complex DNA protein (36,273 atoms and 18,298,710 grid points) (PDB ID: 8Y3C).
 You can see the electrostatic complementarity between the positive charges of the protein (blue) and the negative charges of the RNA (red).

 ## Prerequisites